 As I was going through my bills, my phone rang and I was contacted by my current provider’s competitor, offering us much better rates than what we currently have.
 I was intrigued, asked him all the details and put everything down in my notepad.
 I was offered home bundle where I could save $50 per month on my internet, cable and phone bill.
-Sam and I discussed this and decided to talk to our current company.
+Hubby and I discussed this and decided to talk to our current company.

 We were ready to negotiate, with a price in mind.

 I called them and told them about the phone call we had received earlier that day.
 I asked them that we are ready to switch our carriers if they didn’t give us a better deal, or we ‘d downgrade since we wanted to stay in our budget.

 We were transferred to a customer representative, and after on a hold for about 15 minutes we were able to reach the manager.
 She was nice enough to go through our account and made an offer where we would be able to save $40 per month.
 Best thing about this plan change was we did not have to compromise on any services.